 All right then, let’s take those rolling pins out and get ready to make a delicious mess!

-What is a dumpling made of?
+What are vegan dumplings made of?

 For this recipe, I started by making the dough first, since that’s the trickier part.
 I’ve even had to get my husband and kids involved, but the last time we made them we all had a blast, and it made the experience of making them just as good as the eating part.

-So basically, it goes like this:
+So basically, we’ll make this vegan dumplings recipe like this:

 - Make the dough, refrigerate it, roll it out and cut into rounds